 At the early stage of the project of climbing Kilimanjaro, you have to select a route and the number of days to spend on the mountain.
 There are seven routes to choose from, as well as many criteria to take into consideration: budget, overall trip plan, difficulty, scenery, comfort, and popularity of the trail.

 My first thought was to go for the cheapest, easiest and quickest option to my goal.
 Here, it would have been the Marangu route.
-With a smooth and gentle gradient, it is the economical way that can be done in only five days.
+With a smooth and gentle gradient, it is an economical way that can be done in only five days.
 We’d sleep in hut shelters – more comfortable than the other route options (camping).

 As good as it looks on paper, this could have been a big mistake.
 Success for climbing Kilimanjaro is highly linked to the effects of altitude on your body.
 Altitude sickness has to be taken seriously.
 It is the main reason why people would not make it to the top, along with the weather.
 The best way to limit the risks of failing because of the body not reacting well to the altitude is to take our time.
 They recommend spending time on the mountain at a reasonably high altitude so the body can adapt to it.
 It is also necessary to limit the efforts, as well as allowing time to rest and to walk slowly.
 Hence, the 5-day trip, as attractive as it can be, is not at all the best option to better the odds at reaching the summit.